 - Compliance with requirements for trade and export procedures.

 During the past years, the use of international forest certification systems, particularly Forest Stewardship Council (FSC) certification, has increased, partly because of the response towards FLEGT among buyers in the EU (Forest Legality Alliance).
-Currently there are 10 valid FSC-SFM-certificates, with a joint area of 750,000 hectares.
-(FSC Facts & Figures, June 2016).
+Currently there are 8 valid FSC-FM-certificates, with a joint area of 522486 hectares.
+(Source: FSC Facts & Figures, Feb 2020).

 Sources of information